axetroy/s4/README.md

 <details><summary>UPLOAD</summary>

-Upload local files to remote server
+Upload local files to a remote server

 eg `UPLOAD start.py ./server`

 It required at least two parameters.
 The last parameter is the remote server's directory where should be uploaded.

-The rest of the parameters are local files path.
+The rest of the parameters are the local files path.

 </details>